Belgian Grand Prix

 Below you can find a summary of train services from Brussels and Liege to Verviers and Spa.

 |...to Verviers (Central)||18 - 31MIN||€8.40||APPROX. EVERY 30 MINUTES|

 |...to Spa (Genonstrere)||48MIN||€10.60||HOURLY|

-Travelling to the Belgian Grand Prix from the UK
+Travelling by train from Britain to the Belgian Grand Prix (with or without your car)

 Getting to Spa Francorchamps by Eurostar from London’s St. Pancras Station